GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

 <details>
   <summary style="font-size:20px;font-weight:bold">Sign up for TechPass via TechPass portal</summary>

-  1. From your non-SE GSIB device, go to the [TechPass portal](http://portal.techpass.gov.sg) and click **Sign Up**.
+  1. Using your non-SE GSIB device, go to the [TechPass portal](http://portal.techpass.gov.sg) and click **Sign Up**.

   2. Enter your organisational **Email Address**.

-  3. Indicate if you want to onboard your Internet Device to SEED and select **I'm not a robot**.
+  3. Indicate if you want to onboard your Internet Device to SEED and then select **I'm not a robot**.

-  !> You need SEED provisioning to access SGTS and GCC 2.0 resources via an Internet Device.
+  !> To access service such as SGTS and GCC 2.0 resources through an Internet Device, you need to onboard that device to SEED.

   ![sign-up-submit](assets/images/onboarding/po-non-se/latest-po-sign-up-non-se-gsib-1.png)